Criminal Defense Attorneys Defending Individuals Accused Of Any Type Of Violent Crime Case

 For the crime of assault in Los Angeles, the elements are:

-• (3) You actually had the ability to successfully cause that other person to feel a physical impact.
+- (3) You actually had the ability to cause that other person to feel a physical impact successfully.

-It is important to note that you do not actually need to make physical impact with the other person; it is enough that you performed an action that would likely cause the physical impact.
+It is important to note that you do not actually need to make a physical impact on the other person; it is enough that you performed an action that would likely cause the physical impact.
 Consult with a Los Angeles violent crime lawyer for more information about your case.

 One example of an assault would be throwing a punch at someone but missing.
 Another example of an assault would be throwing a chair at someone but missing.